 While membership is one measure of the AMA's strength, the association's diverse member base allows it to advocate on behalf of the estimated 25 million (according to the 2008 Motorcycle Industry Council owner survey) on- and off-road motorcyclists in America.

 Organized Road Riding & Activities

 During the early years of motorcycling, small gatherings of motorcyclists evolved into organized road-riding events.
 A "Good Fellowship Tour'' held in 1913 in Milwaukee proved to be immensely popular with the riding public.
-Following the pattern of the Milwaukee tour, Gypsy Tours were promoted by the FAM and later by the M&ATA.
+Following the pattern of the Milwaukee tour, a Gypsy Tour® was developed and promoted by the FAM and later by the M&ATA.
 Upon its founding, the AMA inherited the organization of the Gypsy Tours, which became the biggest road-riding events of the year.

 Gypsy Tours were held on a single weekend throughout the country.
 They featured a ride to a scenic location for a picnic and various motorcycle competition events.
 There were often races, including hillclimbs, "Tourist Trophy'' (TT) and dirt-track events, along with field meets involving such motorcycle games as slow races, stake races and plank riding.

 In 1925, 212 individual Gypsy Tours were held on June 20 and 21.
 The Motorcycle & Bicycle Illustrated issue of March 19, 1925, stated: "The Gypsy Tour idea originated eight or nine years ago, the object being to set a certain date. . .for an outing, where riders, dealers and everyone interested in motorcycles would tour to some convenient spot for a day's sport and a real old-fashioned good time.''